SelfLender/react-native-biometrics/README.md

 ### createEncryptionKeys()

 Performs platform dependent setup for symmetric encryption of local-only secrets that will be stored in the device keystore (AES-GCM on Android, RSA-OAEP-SHA512-wrapped AES-GCM on iOS.)
 Returns a promise that resolves to the success/failure status.

+⚠️⚠️ **Warning**: Subsequent calls to `createEncryptionKeys()` will delete existing keys from the device keystore.
+As the keys are not designed to be extracted from the store, this will render all existing encrypted data inaccessible.
+Consider guarding calls with `biometricEncryptionKeysExist()`.

 __Result Object__